← Back to Featured News

 Many who care deeply about wilderness conservation face a paradox.
 How do we nurture a relationship with wild nature without “loving it to death,” as evidenced by crammed parking lots and busy trailheads in the Adirondacks, the White Mountains, and Acadia?
 How do we help foster a profound connection to—and compassion for—the larger web of life to which we belong, while still allowing sensitive species the freedom to live undisturbed by human impact?

 While there are no simple answers, Northeast Wilderness Trust established Ambassador Preserves as a way to respond to this quandary.
 An Ambassador Preserve is a representative landscape for wild nature, where a small parking area, kiosk, and footpath allow for easier access—always designed with preserving the land’s wild character as the top priority.
-Currently, the Wilderness Trust has four Ambassador Preserves:
+Currently, the Wilderness Trust has five Ambassador Preserves:

 1. Muddy Pond Wilderness Preserve (Kingston, Massachusetts)